-ASSET & DEBT ISSUES YES NO LONG- TERM PLANNING ISSUES 5 Do you have stock options, grants, or restricted stock units?
-If so, consider how your retirement affects your rights, and the impact upon your tax liability and your cash flow planning. estate million expect your estate will exceed your unused federal and gift tax exclusion amount (maximum \$12.92 a, or \$25.84 million if you are married)?
-If so, consider Will your investment objectives or risk tolerance change? ies to plan for a possible federal estate tax liability. } If you are a business owner, do you need an exit strategy or a succession plan? strateg u charitably inclined?
-If so, consider charitable giving ies to reduce your tax burden.
-See the "What Issues Should } If you have annuities or illiquid assets, do they need to be reviewed to understand options? checklis } Do you have a loan on any employer retirement plans?
-If so, you may need to plan for how to pay it back and be mindful before rolling the balance to another plan. restate plan old or possibly outdated?
-If so, reference ssues Should I Consider Before I Update My Estate Plan?" st. Do you have a deferred compensation plan?
-If so, coordination strategies may exist among other sources of retirement income, to optimize cash flow and manage income taxation. possib account beneficiaries need to be reviewed and ly updated?
-Eludes retirement plans, life insurance, and TOD accounts. } Do you have multiple accounts with similar tax treatment (e.g., multiple 401(k)s or IRAs)?
-If so, consider consolidating accounts to reduce complications.
-OTHER ISSUES } Will you change your residence?
-If so, this may impact tax liability, cash flow planning, and your Medicare Advantage plan if have any unused vacation days?
-If so, you may be eligible them prior to retiring or you may receive compensation.
-L you move out of the network. ere any state-specific issues that should be considered as unique taxation rules)?
-TAX PLANNING ISSUES YES NO } Do you expect to have large Required Minimum Distributions?
+ASSET & DEBT ISSUES YES NO LON IG-TERM PLANNING ISSUES Do you have stock options, grants, or restricted stock units?
+If so, consider how your retirement affects your rights, and the impact upon your tax liability and your cash flow planning. esta mill you expect your estate will exceed your unused federal ate and gift tax exclusion amount (maximum \$13.61 lion, or \$27.22 million if you are married)?
+If so, consider Will your investment objectives or risk tolerance change? ategies to plan for a possible federal estate tax liability.
+If you are a business owner, do you need an exit strategy or a succession plan? stra e you charitably inclined?
+If so, consider charitable giving ategies to reduce your tax burden.
+See the "What Issues Should If you have annuities or illiquid assets, do they need to be reviewed to understand options? che onsider When Establishing My Charitable Giving Strategy?" cklist.
+Do you have a loan on any employer retirement plans?
+If so, you may need to plan for how to pay it back and be mindful before rolling the balance to another plan.
+"Wh rour estate plan old or possibly outdated?
+If so, reference nat Issues Should I Consider Before I Update My Estate Plan?" ecklist.
+Do you have a deferred compensation plan?
+If so, coordination strategies may exist among other sources of retirement income, to optimize cash flow and manage income taxation. pos the account beneficiaries need to be reviewed and ssibly updated? s includes retirement plans, life insurance, and TOD accounts.
+Do you have multiple accounts with similar tax treatment (e.g., multiple 401(k)s or IRAs)?
+If so, consider consolidating accounts to reduce complications. ОТН HER ISSUES Will you change your residence?
+If so, this may impact tax liability, cash flow planning, and your Medicare Advantage plan if you have any unused vacation days?
+If so, you may be eligible use them prior to retiring or you may receive compensation. you move out of the network. there any state-specific issues that should be considered ch as unique taxation rules)?
+TAX PLANNING ISSUES YES NO Do you expect to have large Required Minimum Distributions?
 If so, consider strategies to reduce the RMD such as Roth conversions.
 Upon retirement, do you expect your income to be lower?
 If so, consider deferring any Roth conversions until you are in a lower tax bracket.
 Reference "Should I Consider Doing A Roth Conversion?" flowchart.